kpocza/GoSharp/docs/examples.md

 }
 ```

-In G# the Range operator won't throw ChannelClosedException but will stop the enumeration gracefully:
+In Go# the Range operator won't throw ChannelClosedException but will stop the enumeration gracefully:

 ```c#